 Students at all locations should use the Omnilert Campus System to check on possible closures.
-LECOM Erie and LECOM Bradenton utilize the LECOM Omnilert Campus system, local media, and school email to notify students of events of inclement weather and campus closure.
 LECOM at Seton Hill students utilize the Seton Hill University Omnilert Campus system or check local media for the status of classes.
 LECOM at Elmira uses the Omnilert system in conjunction with Elmira College's system in case of a campus emergency or the closure of campus amenities.